Albert Frantz American concert pianist performing on stage in Vienna Austria

 Name: Albert Frantz – Occupation: Pianist & Speaker

-In addition to performing, Albert founded Key-notes, an innovative online platform that combines video lessons with applications like Chordio to enhance music theory learning.
-He emphasized the importance of meaningful learning over rote muscle memory, indicating his dedication to fostering genuine understanding and appreciation for music in his students.
+In addition to performing, Albert founded Key-notes.
+It’s an online platform that combines video lessons with applications like Chordio to enhance music theory learning.
+Emphasized the importance of meaningful learning over rote muscle memory.
+He’s dedicated to fostering genuine understanding and appreciation for music in his students.

 Looking ahead, Albert is excited about his participation in the Vienna City Hall’s inaugural Concert for Children’s Rights.
-This event will feature works by renowned composers Schumann, Beethoven, and Gershwin, alongside performances by various choirs, all benefiting UNICEF and other organizations dedicated to children’s welfare.
-His role as a TEDx speaker has positioned him as a significant advocate for children’s rights on an international stage, where he has had the privilege to speak at prestigious venues such as the UN and the Austrian Parliament.
+This event will feature works by composers Schumann, Beethoven, and Gershwin, alongside various choirs.
+All benefiting UNICEF and other organizations dedicated to children’s welfare.
+His role as a TEDx speaker has positioned him as a significant advocate for children’s rights.
+He has had the privilege to speak at prestigious venues such as the UN and the Austrian Parliament.

 Philosophically, Albert holds a belief that values meaning over happiness, persistently advocating for purpose in the face of life’s uncertainties.
-His journey serves as an inspiration for many, illustrating that passion, perseverance, and a commitment to one’s values can lead to remarkable achievements.
-In this episode, we delve deeper into Albert’s experiences, insights, and the impact he hopes to make through his music and advocacy.
+His journey serves as an inspiration for many, illustrating that passion, perseverance.
+In this episode, we delve deeper into Albert’s experiences.

 TED Talks: How I got involved

 Albert Frantz shares his journey into public speaking, highlighting an inspiring turn that shaped his career.
 He was invited to an early TEDx event in Austria, where they uniquely combined speaking with performing art.
-This opportunity opened his eyes to the compelling nature of storytelling and its power to connect with audiences on a deeper level.
+This opportunity opened his eyes to the nature of storytelling and its power to connect with audiences.

-“To prepare for this significant event, I joined Toastmasters International, an esteemed organization dedicated to honing public speaking and leadership skills through a structured, supportive program that offers constructive feedback,” Frantz explains.
+“To prepare for this significant event, I joined Toastmasters International.
+An esteemed organization dedicated to honing public speaking and leadership skills through a structured, supportive program” Frantz explains.
 He found the experience humbling; as he attended every meeting, he noticed his skills gradually improving.
-The supportive community of fellow speakers encouraged him to push beyond his comfort zone, embracing not just the technical aspects of public speaking but also cultivating a genuine presence on stage.

 Key-notes: PIANO LESSONS